Wal-Mart to Close 10% of Its 660 Sam's Club Stores -- 2nd Update

 Wal-Mart expects to record a charge of about 14 cents a share for the Sam's Club actions, mostly in the fourth quarter.

 The move comes the same day that Wal-Mart said it plans to raise wages for its U.S. hourly workers to $11 and pay a special bonus of up to $1,000 per individual.
-Sam's Club employees affected by the closures will be offered 60 days paid severance and receive the one-time bonus announced Thursday.
+Sam's Club employees affected by the closures will be offered 60 days paid and severance for those who qualify.
+All will receive the one-time bonus announced Thursday.

 Continue Reading Below